 - Touching the works

-Along the same lines of letting children participate directly in the museum visit, one of the best ways is to give them a camera and let them document their visit to the museum.
+Following the same line of letting children participate directly in the museum visit, one of the best ways is to give them a camera and let them document their visit to the museum.

-Let the children take a camera and take pictures of the works that interest them the most, this simple fact will make them much more attentive and less bored.
+Let the children take a camera and go around taking pictures of the works that interest them most, this simple fact will make them much more attentive and much less bored.

-In addition, with that same gesture you will see what art interests them the most and, therefore, be able to focus the visit so that they can feel heard and understood.
+In addition, with that same gesture you will see what art interests them more and, therefore, be able to focus the visit so that they can feel heard and understood.

-But try to make it clear to them that you cannot use the flash in the Louvre museum nor take pictures with a selfie stick, as both actions can damage the works and/or interfere with the functioning of the museum.
+Of course, try to make it clear that you can not use the flash in the Louvre nor take pictures with a selfie stick, as both actions can damage the works and / or interfere with the operation of the museum.